Preston and District Pool League – League Regulations – 2026 Summer League

 x.
 Lagging: Players must lag before every frame until the match is complete.
 At that point only two balls used for the lag are permitted on the table.

 i.
-Please only claim a games or match when all else fails, this is in the interests of the game and good sportsmanship.
+In the interests of sportsmanship only claim games or matches when all avenues to play have been exhausted, this is in the interests of the game and good sportsmanship.

 iii.
-At the completion of each frame, each side must have a player available to play otherwise the waiting team may claim (1) frame once a further 15 minutes have elapsed.
+At the completion of each frame, each side must have a player available to play otherwise the waiting team may claim one frame once a further 15 minutes have elapsed.

 iv.
-If no players at all are at a venue within 30mins of the original agreed start time the match can be claimed
+If no players at all are at a venue within 30 minutes of the original agreed start time the rules set out in Annex 2 – Failure to Attend a Match will apply

 v.
-If the other Team fails to field a team of at least four players, the match is void and awarded to the other team.
+If the other Team fails to field a team of at least four players, the rules set out in Annex 2 – Failure to Attend a Match will apply

 vii.
 When claiming a Divisional League Match players who attended should be listed on the score card for the claiming team.
-This allows the merit scores to be awarded to all players and win points to the claiming team.
+Merit scores will be awarded to all players and win points to the claiming team in accordance with Annex 2 – Failure to Attend a Match

-i.
-The use of the shot-clock is permitted from any time during a match providing that both team captains agree to its use.
+i The use of the 30 second shot-clock is permitted from any time during a match providing that both team captains agree to its use.

-ii.
-Once a match passes 10.30pm, the use of the shot-clock is mandatory from the start of the next frame.
+Ii.
+Once a match passes 10.30pm, the use of the 30 second shot-clock is mandatory from the start of the next frame.

 a.
 Breaches of Rules or Regulations